stain/ro-crate-paper/manuscript.md

 The critical infrastructure that enables the community around RO-Crate is the use of open development platforms.
 This underpins the importance of open community access to supporting FAIR.
 Specifically, it is difficult to build and consume FAIR research artefacts without being able to access the specifications, understand how they are developed, know about any potential implementation issues, and discuss usage to evolve best practices.

 The development of RO-Crate was driven by capturing documentation of real-life examples and best practices rather than creating a rigorous specification.
-At the same time, we agreed to be opinionated on the syntactic form to reduce the jungle of implementation choices; we wanted to keep the important aspects of Linked Data to adhere to the FAIR principles while retaining the option of combining and extending the structured metadata using the existing Semantic Web stack, not just build “yet another” standalone JSON format.
+At the same time, we agreed to be opinionated on the syntactic form to reduce the jungle of implementation choices; we wanted to keep the important aspects of Linked Data to adhere to the FAIR principles while retaining the option of combining and extending the structured metadata using the existing Semantic Web stack, not just build a standalone JSON format.

-Further work during 2019 started adapting the DataCrate documentation through a more collaborative and exploratory _RO-Lite_ phase, initially using Google Docs for review and discussion, then moving to GitHub as a collaboration space for developing what is now the RO-Crate specification, [maintained as Markdown](https://github.com/researchobject/ro-crate/) in GitHub Pages and published through Zenodo.
+Further work during 2019 started adapting the DataCrate documentation through a more collaborative and exploratory _RO Lite_ phase, initially using Google Docs for review and discussion, then moving to GitHub as a collaboration space for developing what is now the RO-Crate specification, [maintained as Markdown](https://github.com/researchobject/ro-crate/) in GitHub Pages and published through Zenodo.

 In addition to the typical Open Source-style development with GitHub issues and pull requests, the RO-Crate Community has as of October 2021 two regular monthly calls, a Slack channel and a mailing list for coordinating the project, and many of its participants collaborate on RO-Crate at multiple conferences and coding events such as the ELIXIR BioHackathon.
 The community is jointly developing the RO-Crate specification and Open Source tools, as well as providing support and considering new use cases.
-The [RO-Crate Community](https://www.researchobject.org/ro-crate/community) is open for anyone to join, to equally participate under a code of conduct, and as of October 2021 have more than 50 members (see Appendix).
+The [RO-Crate Community](https://www.researchobject.org/ro-crate/community) is open for anyone to join, to equally participate under a code of conduct, and as of October 2021 have more than 50 members (see Appendix {@sec:communitylist}).

 # RO-Crate Tooling {#tooling}

 \label{sec:tooling}

 The work of the community has led to the development of a number of tools for creating and using RO-Crates.
 Table 1 shows the current set of implementations.
 Reviewing this list, one can see that tools support commonly used programming languages, including Python, JavaScript, and Ruby.
-Additionally, these tools can be integrated into commonly used research environments; in particular, the command line (*ro-crate-html-js* [@ro-crate-html-js]).
-Furthermore, there are tools that cater to end-users (*Describo* [@describo], *Workflow Hub* [@about-workflowhub]), in order to simplify creating and managing RO-Crates.
+Additionally, these tools can be integrated into commonly used research environments; in particular, the command line tool *ro-crate-html-js* [@ro-crate-html-js] for creating a human-readable preview of an RO-Crate as a sidecar HTML file.
+Furthermore, there are tools that cater to end-users (*Describo* [@describo], *WorkflowHub* [@about-workflowhub]), in order to simplify creating and managing RO-Crate.
 For example, Describo was developed to help researchers of the Australian [Criminal Characters project](https://criminalcharacters.com/) annotate historical prisoner records to gain greater insight into the history of Australia [@doi:10.1080/14490854.2020.1796500].

 While the development of these tools is promising, our analysis of their maturity status shows that the majority of them are in the Beta stage.
 This is partly due to the fact that the RO-Crate specification itself only recently reached 1.0 status, in November 2019 [@doi:10.5281/zenodo.3541888].
 Now that there is a fixed point of reference, and RO-Crate 1.1 (October 2020) [@doi:10.5281/zenodo.4031327] has stabilised based on feedback from application development, we expect to see a further increase in the maturity of these tools, along with the creation of new ones.

-Given the stage of the specification, these tools have been primarily targeted to developers, essentially providing them with the core libraries for working with RO-Crates.
+Given the stage of the specification, these tools have been primarily targeting developers, essentially providing them with the core libraries for working with RO-Crate.
 Another target has been that of research data managers who need to manage and curate large amounts of data.